yuvraj-thakur1311/DSA_POTD_Hacktoberfest2024/CONTRIBUTING.md

 - **New Solutions**: Solve a new LeetCode Problem of the Day.
 - **Optimize Existing Solutions**: Improve the efficiency or readability of existing solutions.
-- **Documentation**: Add problem descriptions, explanations, or comments.
+- **Documentation**: Add problem link, descriptions, explanations, or comments.

 ---